preaction/preaction.me/tmux/talks/chicago-pm-2018/index.markdown

     <section>

 <img alt="vim window showing binds for
-select-pane" src="config-8-bind-select-pane.png">
+select-pane" src="config-7-bind-select-pane.png">

 <aside class="notes">But we're not limited to only using the prefix: We can bind keys so
 they work all the time, not just after the prefix.
-Let's make it so holding the Alt key and pressing h, j, k, or l will also switch between panes.</aside>
+I can make it so holding the Alt key and pressing h, j, k, or l will also switch between panes.</aside>